Prasannathoram/url-shortener/README.md

 -------------------------------------------------

-## (Swagger)
+## OpenAPI / Swagger Specification

+This project includes an OpenAPI (Swagger) specification file that describes all API endpoints, request/response formats, and models.

+The specification file is generated automatically by FastAPI and is included in this repository as:

+openapi.json

+This file can be:
+- Viewed directly on GitHub
+- Imported into tools such as Postman, Insomnia, or Swagger Editor
+- Used by evaluators to easily test all API endpoints

-After running the application locally, the Swagger UI can be accessed at:
+When running the application locally, interactive API documentation is also available at:

 http://127.0.0.1:8000/docs

-The OpenAPI (Swagger) specification is available at:
+The raw OpenAPI specification can be accessed locally at:

 http://127.0.0.1:8000/openapi.json